AAformer: Auto-Aligned Transformer for Person Re-Identification: Abstract

 \section{Abstract}

-In person re-identification, extracting part-level features from person images has been verified to be crucial.
+In person re-identification, extracting part-level features from person images has been verified to be crucial to offer fine-grained information.
 Most of existing CNN-based methods only locate the human parts coarsely, or rely on pre-trained human parsing models and fail in locating the identifiable non-human parts (e.g., knapsack).
 In this paper, we introduce an alignment scheme in Transformer architecture for the first time and propose the Auto-Aligned Transformer (AAformer) to automatically locate both the human parts and non-human ones at patch-level.
-We introduce the ``part tokens'', which are learnable vectors, to extract part features in Transformer.
-A part token only interacts with a local subset of patches in self-attention and learns to be the part representation.
+We introduce the ``Part tokens ({[PART]}s)'', which are learnable vectors, to extract part features in Transformer.
+A {[PART]} only interacts with a local subset of patches in self-attention and learns to be the part representation.
 To adaptively group the image patches into different subsets, we design the Auto-Alignment.
-Auto-Alignment employs a fast variant of Optimal Transport algorithm to online cluster the patch embeddings into several groups with the part tokens as their prototypes.
-We harmoniously integrate the part alignment into the self-attention and the output part tokens can be directly used for retrieval.
-Extensive experiments validate the effectiveness of part tokens and the superiority of AAformer over various state-of-the-art methods.
+Auto-Alignment employs a fast variant of Optimal Transport algorithm to online cluster the patch embeddings into several groups with the {[PART]}s as their prototypes.
+AAformer integrates the part alignment into the self-attention and the output {[PART]}s can be directly used as part features for retrieval.
+Extensive experiments validate the effectiveness of {[PART]}s and the superiority of AAformer over various state-of-the-art methods.